D-Gorman/AccessControlGroupProject/README.md

 + Connecting to the database is performed asynchronously in js, so using callback when we need to iterative access to the database.

 3. Add a table to display the occupant's current data access policy in the page of occupant.

+## Version 3.4
+1. Rename the file "Updata" to "UpdatePolicy".
+2. DataRequestForm:
++ Add the function of making judgment for data request.
+From Steve
++ Change the UI of download, add a table to display the result of requests.
++ Fix some problem of the DataRequestForm.

+   1. Add one more limit about the request time, "the end date could not be later than today".
+   2. Users will submit requests for different kinds of data at the same time, so the judgment should be able to provide divided results for the group of requests.
+Utilizing the loop and callback to avoid asynchronism and solve this problem.
+   + No policies for all data requests.    -->   jump to /researcher
+   + All requests are denied.              -->   jump to /researcher
+   + At last one request is accepted.      -->   jump to /download

+3. Add the sql file, showing the structure of the database.